-- That there is inadequate time to effect safe transfer to another Hospital prior to delivery; - That a transfer may pose a threat to the health and safety of the patient or fetus; or - That there is evidence of the onset and persistence of uterine contractions or rupture of the membranes.
+- That there is inadequate time to effect safe transfer to another Hospital prior to delivery: - That a transfer may pose a threat to the health and safety of the patient or fetus; or - That there is evidence of the onset and persistence of uterine contractions or rupture of the membranes.

-Examples of Emergency Medical Conditions include, but are not limited to, heart attack, stroke, massive internal or external bleeding, fractured limbs or severe trauma.
+Examples of Emergency Medical Conditions include, but are not limited to, heart attack, stroke, massive internal or external bleeding, fractured limbs, or severe trauma.

-- Emergency (In-area) Does not include elective or routine care, care of minor illness or care that can reasonably be sought and obtained from the Health Plan Member's Primary Care Physician.
-The initial determination as to whether or not an illness or injury constitutes an emergency shall be made by UnitedHealthcare and may be made retrospectively based upon all information known at the time the patient was present for treatment, subject to the appeals process set forth in Section XIII below and the final determination of DSGI on behalf of the Plan. - Emergency (Out-of-area) Does not include care for conditions for which a Health Plan Member could reasonably have foreseen the need of such care before leaving the Service Area or care that could safely be delayed until prompt return to the Service Area.
-The initial determination as to whether or not an illness or injury constitutes an emergency shall be made by UnitedHealthcare and may be made retrospectively based upon all information known at the time the patient was present for treatment; such initial determinations are subject to the appeals process set forth in Section XIII below and the final determination of DSGI on behalf of the Plan.
+- Emergency (In area) Does not include elective or routine care, care of minor illness or care that can reasonably be sought and obtained from the Health Plan Member's Primary Care Physician.
+The initial determination as to whether or not an illness or injury constitutes an Emergency shall be made by Capital Health Plan and may be made retrospectively based upon all information known at the time the patient was present for treatment, subject to the appeals process set forth in Section XIII below and the final determination of the Independent Review Organization on behalf of the Plan. - Emergency (Out of area) Does not include care for conditions for which a Health Plan Member could reasonable have foreseen the need of such care before leaving the Service Area or care that could safely be delayed untilprompt return to the Service Area.
+The initial determination as to whether or not an illness or injury constitutes an Emergency shall be made by Capital Health Plan and may be made retrospectively based upon all information known at the time the patient was present for treatment; such initial determinations are subject to the appeals process set forth in Section XIII below and the final determination of the Independent Review Organization on behalf of the Plan.

-Emergency Medical Services and Care - A medical screening, examination and evaluation by a physician, or, to the extent permitted by applicable law, by other appropriate personnel under the supervision of a physician to determine if an Emergency Medical Condition exists and, if it does, the care, treatment, or surgery for a covered service by a physician necessary to relieve or eliminate the Emergency Medical Condition within the service capability of the Hospital.
+Emergency Medical Services and Care

+A medical screening, examination, and evaluation by a physician, or, to the extent permitted by applicable law, by other appropriate personnel under the supervision of a physician to determine if an Emergency Medical Condition exists and, if it does, the care, treatment, or surgery for a Covered Service by a physician necessary to relieve or eliminate the Emergency Medical Condition within the service capability of the Hospital.